Demystifying the Legal Status of Hemp Based CBD

 The 2018 Farm Bill and the Future of Hemp in the U.S.

-As 2018 comes to a close, the national hemp industry has its eyes turned the 2018 Farm Bill.
-In this unprecedented legislation, know as the “Hemp Farming Act of 2018,” proponents are pushing to federally legalize the entire hemp industry.
+As 2018 comes to a close, the national hemp industry has its eyes turned on the 2018 Farm Bill.
+In this unprecedented legislation, known as the “Hemp Farming Act of 2018,” proponents are pushing to federally legalize the entire hemp industry.
 This legislation includes hemp-based CBD products.
-With democrats now controlling congress after the November midterm elections, many feel the 2018 Farm Bill could see some serious traction.
-Yet, as anything else in this industry, nothing is certain.
+With Democrats now controlling Congress after the November midterm elections, many feel the 2018 Farm Bill could see some serious traction.
+Yet, as with anything else in this industry, nothing is certain.

 Leave A Comment